 Therefore, we believe it’s important for companies to have a centralized and accessible rebate management platform which will easily transform rebate complexity into simplicity, provide confidence and visibility with real time updates and ultimately drive mutual benefit.

-Think of it this way: the more rebates that are paid out, the more you and your trading partners benefit—and if this isn’t the case, you should review your rebate terms.
+Think of it this way: the more business rebates that are paid out, the more you and your trading partners benefit—and if this isn’t the case, you should review your rebate terms.
 Collaborating together to maximize those rebate earnings, which means visibility of where the rebate earnings are tracking, is fundamental for success!